anssilaitila/shared-files/README.txt

 List downloadable files on your site using multiple different views.
 Includes statistics and password protection.

 == Description ==
 Using Shared Files you can to easily list and manage downloadable files on your site.

 Just add the files in the admin area and insert the shortcode(s) to the page(s) you wish to list the files.

 Very easy to use and no complex settings to mind on, but also very scalable for a large group of files.
+Many options for different layouts.

-**14 days trial available for Pro version, no credit card required.**
+**14 days free trial available for Pro version, no credit card required.**

 See live demos at [sharedfilespro.com](https://www.sharedfilespro.com/shared-files/).

 = Some use cases for this plugin: =
 * List any number of files and keep statistics on downloads
-* Share files like using Dropbox or Google Drive
+* Share downloadable files like using Dropbox or Google Drive
 * Add a single file to any article/post using a simple shortcode
 * Receive a notification when a file is downloaded
 * Sort files and documents to multiple categories